ahandsomeChineseboy/inet/tutorials/queueing/doc/PriorityQueue.rst

 according to the configured packet classifier function.
 A :ned:`PriorityScheduler` pops packets from the first non-empty queue, thus earlier queues have a priority over the later ones.

-In this step, packets are produced periodically (randomly) by an active packet source (:ned:`ActivePacketSource`).
-The packets are collected periodically (randomly) by an active packet sink (:ned:`ActivePacketSink`).
+In this step, packets are produced at random intervals by an active packet source (:ned:`ActivePacketSource`).
+The packets are collected at random intervals by an active packet sink (:ned:`ActivePacketSink`).
 The source and the sink is connected by a priority queue (:ned:`PriorityQueue`) with two inner queues (:ned:`PacketQueue`) where packets are stored temporarily.